HamzaMouza/CheckVoisinageInterop/README.md

 ## Run BackEnd
+Prerequisits:
-Prerequired thing here is to have Sql Server installed in your host.
+Sql Server installed in your host.
-By default the app will use a local SQL Data Base. for change the database connection go to `CVI.API/appsettings.json` and change the `connectionString`.
+By default the app will use a local SQL Data Base.
+To change database connection go to `CVI.API/appsettings.json` and change the `connectionString` section.

 ## Copyright and license

-Code and documentation copyright 2021 the FitDev Team.
-Code covred by SonarCube.
+Copyright 2020-2021 FITDev team.